Osaka, Japan

 What is this about?

-The EU Business Hub programme will select and support up to 50 European SMEs and start-ups in the healthcare and medical equipment sector to attend the World Health Expo 2026, in Japan at INTEX Osaka.
-The 2025 Japan Health (WHX's predecessor) exhibition hosted 425 exhibiting companies and almost 10,000 visitors, making it one of Japan’s leading healthcare and medical technology events.
+The European Union Delegation to Japan through the EU Business Hub programme will select and support up to 50 European SMEs and startups in the Healthcare and Medical Equipment sector to attend the World Health Expo 2026, taking place at INTEX Osaka.
+The 2026 edition builds on the track record of Japan Health 2025 (the predecessor of WHX) which hosted 425 exhibiting companies and attracted nearly 17 000 visitors, positioning it as one of Japan’s leading healthcare and medical technology trade fairs.

-The EU Business Hub will provide the EU Pavilion at the exhibition, a valuable platform for companies to showcase their products and services, demonstrations, networking, and customer acquisition.
-This business mission will take place from 30 June to 4 July, 2026, and provides an excellent opportunity for networking and connecting with potential Japanese business partners and industry leaders.
-Many Japanese corporations send representatives and have exhibition booths at the World Health Expo.
-At the EU Pavilion, a dedicated team of business coaching staff and professional interpreters will be available to promote European companies’ products and technologies, assuring maximum exposure to exhibition visitors.
+The EU Business Hub will provide the EU Pavilion at the exhibition, providing a platform for European companies to showcase their products and services, demonstrations, networking, and customer acquisition.
+This business mission will take place from June 30 to July 4, 2026, and provides an excellent opportunity for networking and connecting with potential Japanese buyers, distributors and hospital decision makers.
+Many Japanese corporations send representatives and also have exhibition booths at the World Health Expo.
+At the EU Pavilion, a dedicated team of business coaching staff and professional interpreters will be available to promote European companies’ products and technologies, supporting opportunities for B2B matchmaking and strategic partnerships.
 A networking event during the mission will increase the opportunities to connect with potential business partners and clients.

-This business mission presents a unique opportunity for European SMEs and startups to establish valuable contacts, exhibit their solutions at the EU pavilion, build long-lasting relationships with Japanese enterprises and explore new business avenues together.
+This business mission presents a unique opportunity for innovative European SMEs and startups to establish valuable contacts, exhibit their solutions at the EU Pavilion, structured market entry support and industry exposure in Japan.

 Target audience

-European SMEs involved in the medical and healthcare equipment sector, including technologies such as:
+European SMEs and startups involved in the Medical and Healthcare Equipment sector, including technologies such as:

 Japanese Business Operators, notably buyers, distributors and R&D partners in public and private sectors, and Japanese investors.